Exponentially Faster Massively Parallel Maximal Matching: Introduction

-To do this, for any vertex $v$ and any partition $i \in [k]$, we let $Z_{v, i}$ denote the number of neighbors of $v$ in partition $i$ that remain unmatched in greedy matching $M_i$.
-Note that $Z_{v, i}$ is a random variable of the three randomizations involved in the algorithm, and that $\sum_{i \in [k]} Z_{v, i}$ is precisely equal to the remaining degree of vertex $v$.
-We show the abovementioned degree reduction guarantee through a concentration bound on random variable $Z_{v, i}$.
+For a vertex $v$ and partition $i \in [k]$, let $Z_{v, i}$ denote the number of neighbors of $v$ in partition $i$ that are not matched in greedy matching $M_i$.
+So either $v$ is matched or its remaining degree in the residual graph becomes $\sum_{i \in [k]} Z_{v, i}$.
+Our degree reduction guarantee boils down to showing a concentration bound on the random variable $Z_{v, i}$.